Verson-tech/Full-Stack-Holy-Grail-Application---w-25/README.md

 ## Features:

 - An app with synchronized communication between the client, server, and data store
+- Future improvments:<br/>
-- Future improvments: This project is for educational purposes.
+ This project is for educational purposes.